When suspicion turns into panic, slow the conversation down before it becomes an accusation.

 “I’ve noticed some things that made me worry there may be someone else.
 I don’t want to accuse you without talking to you.
 I need an honest answer.”

 If the conversation becomes insulting, threatening, or circular, pause it.
 You can say, “I’m too upset to keep talking productively.
-I’m going to take some time and we can continue later.”
+I’m taking some time.
+We can continue later.”

 Protect your health

 If there may have been sexual contact outside the relationship, consider STI testing and safer sex until you know more.
-This is not about shame or punishment.
-It is simply taking care of yourself.
+This is basic self-care rather than shame or punishment.

-If you feel unsafe, threatened, controlled, or afraid of what might happen if you confront her, do not handle it alone.
-Talk with someone you trust or contact a local relationship abuse or crisis support service in your country.
+If you feel unsafe, threatened, or controlled, bring in support.
+Do the same if you are afraid of what might happen when you confront her.
+Talk with someone you trust.
+You can also contact a local relationship abuse or crisis support service in your country.

 After a breach of trust, the healthiest next step depends on honesty, safety, and time.